 Hospices of Hope team in Moldova is small but try to do the most for our patients.
-Recently, Hospice of Hope Moldova & Albania Country Director Raluca Muntean took a trip to the four areas of Moldova where we support local teams who deliver services to the terminally and seriously ill.
-Raluca felt compelled to write notes of all her days and her observations make for an authentic, raw insight into a world most of us can’t even imagine.
+Recently, Hospice of Hope Moldova & Albania organized a trip to the four areas of Moldova where we support local teams who deliver services to the terminally and seriously ill.
+One of the guests taking the trip was Mrs Lavinia Ionita, the wife of Romania’s ambassador in Moldova, who felt compelled to write notes of all her time spent visiting patients and teams.
+Her observations make for an authentic, raw insight into a world most of us can’t even imagine.

 First day: Ocnița